 Policies Towards Foreign Direct Investment

 The Czech government actively seeks to attract foreign investment via policies that make the country an attractive destination for companies to locate, operate, and expand.
 Act No. 72/2000 allows the Czech government to give investment incentives to investors who make new investments or expand their existing investments in the country.
-CzechInvest, the government investment promotion agency that operates under the Ministry of Trade and Industry, negotiates on behalf of the Czech government with foreign investors.
+CzechInvest, the government investment promotion agency that operates under the Ministry of Industry and Trade, negotiates on behalf of the Czech government with foreign investors.
 In addition, CzechInvest provides: assistance during implementation of investment projects, consulting services for foreign investors entering the Czech market, support for suppliers, and assistance for the development of innovative start-up firms.
 There are no laws or practices that discriminate against foreign investors.

-The Czech Republic has no plans to adopt the EUR and instead has taken a wait-and-see approach to taking on the common currency.
-Economic difficulties in the Eurozone during the global downturn weakened public support for the country’s adoption of the EUR, as did the more recent Greek crisis, and the current government opposes setting a target date for accession.
+The Czech Republic has no plans to adopt the EUR and instead has taken a delayed approach to adopting the Eurozone’s common currency.
+Economic difficulties in the Eurozone during the global downturn weakened public support for the country’s adoption of the EUR, as did the Greek crisis, and the current government opposes setting a target date for accession.

 Some unfinished elements in the economic transition, such as the slow pace of legislative and judicial reforms, have posed obstacles to investment, competitiveness, and company restructuring.
 The Czech government has harmonized its laws with EU legislation and the acquis communautaire.
 This effort involved positive reforms of the judicial system, civil administration, financial markets regulation, intellectual property rights protection, and in many other areas important to investors.